Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 1. Explore Coffee Alternatives

-Many people find that these caffeine-free coffee alternatives are just what they need to kick the habit.
+Many people find these coffee alternatives are just what they need to kick the habit.
 You can find them sold under numerous brands.
 As always, read the ingredients list before deciding whether it’s right for you.

 Another unique coffee alternative—my favorite—is roasted cocoa beans, which can be ground and brewed just like coffee.
 Containing almost no caffeine—even less than decaffeinated coffee—brewed cocoa beans have a wonderful flavor similar to coffee.
 Cocoa beans are gluten-free, and cocoa is also rich in antioxidants, delivering the health benefits of dark chocolate without the added fat or sugar.
 I like to mix this with my coffee, adding one scoop of each to my coffee maker, reducing my total coffee intake.
 The resulting beverage is like a healthier, reduced-caffeine version of a mocha.

-2. Take it a Cup at a Time
+2. Take It a Cup at a Time

 For some, quitting coffee cold turkey after routinely drinking several cups per day can be too hard.
-It’s also not optimal or suggested to take something out of your routine without replacing it with a better option, and caffeine withdrawal can produce unpleasant side effects.
+It’s also often not optimal or suggested to take something out of your routine without replacing it with a better option, and caffeine withdrawal can produce unpleasant side effects.
 So, take it a cup at a time for optimal success.

 Start by cutting your coffee to one less cup than you drink now.
 If you usually drink more than one cup of coffee in a row, try switching to an alternative beverage after the first cup.
 For many people, just having something warm to drink can solve the problem of missing coffee and curb the impulse to drink it cup after cup.
 When you’re ready—perhaps a week to a month later—reduce your coffee consumption by another cup and try switching to one of the tea options below.